followcrom/followcrom/README.md

 ### Education

 🎓 I have a degree in Multi-Media Communication from the University of Winchester.
-I completed a Data Science Bootcamp and earned certifications from the University of Michigan, equipping me with a robust skill set in data science and software development.
+I completed a Data Science Bootcamp and earned certifications from the University of Michigan, AWS, and Google, equipping me with a robust skill set in data science and software development.

 🌍 I Speak English, Spanish, and basic French.

 ### Contact

-📫 Feel free to reach out to me for any collaborations, projects, or just for a chat.
-[Get in touch](https://followcrom.online/contact/contact.php).
-Tight deadlines and high standards are part of my daily routine.
+📫 [Get in touch](https://followcrom.online/contact/contact.php).
+Feel free to reach out to me for any collaborations, projects, or just for a chat.
+Tight deadlines and high standards are part of my daily routine. 🕤

 [![Static Badge](https://img.shields.io/badge/followCrom-online-blue)](http://followcrom.online)